Activities

 EPA's Definition of Environmental Education

-“The goal of environmental education is to increase public awareness and knowledge about environmental issues, and to provide the public with the skills needed to make informed decisions and to take responsible actions.
+"The goal of environmental education is to increase public awareness and knowledge about environmental issues, and to provide the public with the skills needed to make informed decisions and to take responsible actions.
 Environmental education enhances critical thinking, problem-solving, and effective decision making skills.
 It also teaches individuals to weigh various sides of an environmental issue to make informed and responsible decisions.
-Environmental education does not advocate a particular viewpoint or course of action.”
+Environmental education does not advocate a particular viewpoint or course of action."
+This definition fits in very well with the mission of North Carolina Cooperative Extension, which is "to help individuals, families, and communities put research-based knowledge to work to improve their lives."

 Just how Long Have Environmental Rules and Regulations Been in Effect in the US?